Ireland’s Ancient East is Ireland’s newest touring region, bringing you on a relaxing journey through 5,000 years of European history.

 Another unmissable stop on your Ancient East tour is Birr Castle, with its award-winning gardens; Great Telescope (once the largest in the world); historic Science Centre revealing the wonders of early photography, engineering and astronomy; and Ireland’s largest treehouse - always a hit with kids and families!

 Moving on to County Wicklow, known as the ‘Garden County of Ireland’, you’ll find Powerscourt House and Gardens, named as one of the National Geographic’s Top 3 Gardens in the World!
-The Gardens stretch over 47 acres and offer a sublime blend of formal gardens, sweeping terraces, statues, ornamental lakes, secret hollows and rambling walks.
+The Gardens stretch over 47 acres and offer a sublime blend of formal gardens, sweeping terraces, statues, ornamental lakes, secret hollows and rambling walks and the famous Powerscourt Waterfall, Ireland's highest at 121m.
 The Palladian Mansion at Powerscourt features an audio-visual tour and the best of Irish design, craft and home-cooked cuisine.

 For another stunning garden and palatial home, head to the 18th century Russborough House and Parklands.
 Located in Blessington, Russborough offers guided tours of the mansion, an interactive and self-guided film and photography exhibition, beautiful parkland walks, and, for families, a 20,000 sq. ft.
 Maze, fairy trail and playground!
 A Bird of Prey centre will open in 2016.